sct/discord-support-threads/README.md

 ```

 - The bot will create a `settings.json` file in your mounted folder which you can edit to customize the support messages the bot will send.
-- Restart the bot after customizing the messages and you are good to go!
+- Restart the bot after customizing the messages and invite the bot to your server.
+(There should be an invite link ready for you in the stdout logs!)